ItsCrist1/EsolangApp/README.md

 \* - Gets the last two elements from the stack and pushes their multiplication (If only one element is present then the last element will get doubled).

-/ - Gets the last two elements from the stack and pushes their division (If only one element is present then the last element will get halves by one).
+/ - Gets the last two elements from the stack and pushes their division (If only one element is present then the last element is halved).

 % - Gets the last two elements from the stack and pushes their modulo (If only one element is present then the last element will be moduloed by one).